 Located in the center of the chest, the heart chakra corresponds to the heart, lungs, thymus gland, and cardiac plexus.

 In Sanskrit, this chakra is called anahata.
 In fact, it is the spiritual place where past experiences and grievances can no longer harm us.

 The anahata chakra is associated with the color green, which represents transformation and love energy.

 Those with an open, well balanced heart chakra are full of love, forgiveness and compassion.
 But if this chakra is blocked, anger, grief, hatred and jealousy will manifest.

 Learning how to open the heart chakra is a beautiful experience.

-Learning how to open the Heart Chakra is a beautiful experience.
-Whether a person has experienced blockage since childhood or due to a recent encounter, opening the heart is the start of your healing process.
+And no matter whether a person has experienced blockage since childhood, or due to a recent heartache, opening the heart is the start of your healing process.

 What number chakra is the heart?

 The heart chakra is the 4th chakra, located in-between the three lower body chakras and three upper body chakras.